bradynathan/ansible_dev_docker/README.md

     5e3bc001572c        <username>/ssh:ansible   "/usr/sbin/sshd -d"   11 seconds ago      Up 10 seconds       0.0.0.0:32770->22/tcp   vigorous_hoover
     $ ssh developer@localhost -p 32770

 Note:  You can not use localhost on Windows.
-Use `docker-machine` to get the IP and tool like PuTTY to connect.
+Use `docker-machine ip` to get the IP and tool like PuTTY to connect.